JXSnack/jmp2/README.md

 # jumpto

 Personal little CLI to quickly jump to folders.
-Tested only on macOS, may work elsewhere.
-No support promised, use at own risk.
+Only made for macOS.
+Will work unexpectedly and weirdly on any other OS.

 ```shell
 # Create new route